Defining Such a Relationship

 Once a person is deeply involved in a toxic love affair, they gradually lose the ability to recognize behavior that is unhealthy and unacceptable.
 They eventually lose touch with the concept of a healthy relationship.

 In these relationships, each partner’s central role is either as a parasite or as a victim.
 However, these roles can switch periodically if an emotionally charged situation arises like a bitter argument.
-When this happens, a repressed sick part an individual can come shooting out like red-hot lava from an angry volcano!
+When this happens, a repressed sick part of an individual can come shooting out like red-hot lava from an angry volcano!

 The degree of sick behavior by either partner can vary.
 One of them may be sicker than the other.
 One or both of them may abuse their partner.
 They may abuse in different ways.
 Their abuse might be blatant or indiscernible.
 It might be unintentional or subconscious or both.
 Whatever the method of delivery it is equally damaging to the recipient.
 The sinister aspect of imperceptible abuse is that it’s difficult to identify and explain.
 This makes it hard to gain support from family and friends.

 Any relationship that makes you feel bad is or has the capability of becoming a toxic love relationship.
-It doesn’t necessarily mean that one or both partners has to be psychologically ill for this to occur.
+It doesn’t necessarily mean that one or both partners have to be psychologically ill for this to occur.
 Just being with a person who’s wrong for you can lead to a toxic love relationship.

 Recognizing a Toxic Love Relationship

 So how do you know when you’re in a toxic love relationship?
 During the early stages of these relationships, it’s hard to spot.
 If either partner has unhealthy tendencies, they usually repress them.
 As a person becomes more involved, especially if they are at a low point in their life, it progressively becomes more difficult to determine.
-This is particularly true if one or both partners are getting sicker as a result their involvement in the toxic love affair.
+This is particularly true if one or both partners are getting sicker as a result of their involvement in the toxic love affair.

 Another, and perhaps more reliable, method for determining whether you are in a toxic love relationship is to tune in to what your intuition, or gut feelings, are telling you.
 (Intuition and gut feelings are different names for the same thing.)